Based in stunning Bergamo, one of Italy’s loveliest cities

 - Day 5: Monday 22 November

-- This morning we drive to the north Milan to the Lombard village of Briosco for a splendid day at Villa Medici-Giulini.
+- This morning we drive north of Milan to the Lombard village of Briosco for a splendid day at Villa Medici-Giulini.
 Built in 1643, the private estate has had many owners including the Medici of Marignano.
-Signora Fernanda Giulini and her family restored the villa in the twentieth century and it is where she displays part of her extraordinary collection of historic keyboard instruments.
-We shall be guided round the formal Italian gardens and the villa’s many reception rooms (including an impressive saloon painted by Zuccarelli) houses the historic pianos, some of which will be played for us.
+Signora Fernanda Giulini and her family restored the villa in the twentieth century and here she displays part of her extraordinary collection of historic keyboard instruments: harpsichords, organs and pianos.
+Surrounded by formal Italian gardens, the villa’s many reception rooms (including an impressive saloon painted by Zuccarelli) houses the historic pianos, some of which will be played for us.
 After a group lunch in the villa we end with a private recital of works by Donizetti, arranged for flute and piano, in the estate’s charming theatre – an apt finale to the musical pleasures enjoyed during our week.
 We continue to Milan’s Linate airport and our return flight.

 - Price: £TBC per person